Monastir offensive: Prelude to decisive battle

 Bulgarian infantry attack in the Monastir area.

 A prime problem for the Bulgarians was that their army and resources were stretched to the limits from Dobruja to Macedonia and Albania.
 The Bulgarian high command turned to its German allies.
 The Germans themselves had few reinforcements to offer as the Brusilov offensive had taken its toll, and the Battle of the Somme was still raging.
 They turned to the Ottoman Empire and convinced Enver Pasha to send the 11,979 men of the 50th Division to Macedonia.
 In October, these forces took up position on the Struma and, a month later, were joined by the 12,609 men of the 46th Ottoman Division.
 The two divisions formed the XX Corps and remained in the region until May 1917, when they were recalled to Mesopotamia.
 This freed some Bulgarian forces that could now be directed to reinforce the Eleventh Army.
-In addition, the Ottoman Rumeli Detachment (177th Regiment) of 3,598 men was also attached to General Winkler's forces.
+In addition, the Ottoman Rumeli Detachment (177th Regiment) of 3,598 men was also attached to General Winckler's forces.

 On 30 September, General Joffre informed General Sarrail of the impending great offensive of the Romanian and Russian forces under General Averescu against the Bulgarian Third Army in Dobrudja and their expected crossing of the Danube between Ruse and Tutrakan.
 The Allied Army of the East commander planned to now use this by coordinating it with a renewed push against the Eleventh Army's Kenali line and eventually knocking Bulgaria out of the war.
 On 4 October, the Allies attacked the French and Russians in the direction of Monastir – Kenali, the Serbian First and Third Army along the Kenali – Cherna Loop line, the Serbian Second Army against the Third Balkan Division – in the direction of Dobro Pole.
 The Allies had 103 battalions and 80 batteries against the 65 battalions and 57 batteries of the Central Powers in the area.